realtmxi/technique-documents/iOS-development/Swift Development.md

 - assertions are checked only in debug builds
 - but preconditions are checked in both debug and production builds.

+### Options
+#### Safely unwrapping optionals
+- `if let`
+- `guard let`
+- force unwrapping (`!`): we should only use this approach if we are 100% certain that the optional holds an actual value The main difference between using an `if let` versus a `guard let` statement is the scope of the variable/constant. we would want to use a `guard let` statement if we want to use the value many times outside of the block of code, or when we want to terminate the code early when a condition is false for efficiency purposes.

+- implicitly unwrapped optional: we can use `!`
+- optional chaining: everything after the `?` will only be run if everything before it has a value and is not `nil`
+- nil coalescing operator `??`: provide a default value if the optional is holding `nil`

 ## Strings